 Sabrina Sgandurra (English)

-"I'm a current first year PhD student who recently completed my MA in the English - Experimental Digital media program.
-As part of my MA, I completed an MRP focused on understanding the connections between single-player RPGs, the Monomyth, and Ancient Greek theatre.
+Sabrina Alicia Sgandurra is a current first year PhD student who recently completed her MA in the English - Experimental Digital media program.
+As part of her MA, she completed an MRP focused on understanding the connections between single-player RPGs, the Monomyth, and Ancient Greek theatre.
 In her analysis, she chronologically looked at single-player RPGs and their development, looking at Rogue, The Legend of Zelda, Fallout, BioShock, and Horizon: Zero Dawn.
-Her dissertation seeks to extend my research further by looking into understanding a potential cultural shift for a preferred method of storytelling through this type of game.
-Currently, I'm working on a research project that focuses on how streaming impacts the storytelling experience for both the players and the viewers."
+Her dissertation seeks to extend her research further by looking into understanding a potential cultural shift for a preferred method of storytelling through this type of game.